Jodie Brown, RN, MSN/MBA

 Faculty: Louise Pernisi RN, MS, CNS, CCM, CDMS

 Ms. Pernisi has a BS in Nursing from SUNY Buffalo, and an MS in Nursing with a Minor in Education from SUNY Upstate Medical University.
 She served in the United States Army Nurse Corps and has clinical experience in orthopedics, emergency room and intensive care nursing.
 She has over 13 years experience as a medical case manager, with certifications as a CCM (Certified Case Manager) and CDMS (Certified Disability Management Specialist).
-She is a medical case manager for the Physical Medicine and Rehabilitation inpatient catastrophic injury program at SUNY Upstate.

 This 3-credit course introduces the student to the role of the professional nurse as case manager.
 The history, role and standards of case management will be examined.
 Practice issues including case management process, models of care, functions and practice settings are emphasized.
 An overview of legal and ethical issues impacting case management will be addressed.
 The major insurance types will be analyzed for their impact on clinical practice.
 Contemporary topics related to case management such as utilization review and national certification options are discussed as well.
 Content is suitable as a review for national certification exams.